CERG-C/CERG-C/site/contribute/contribute.md

 mike deploy --push --update-aliases 2022.1 latest
 ```

+!!! info "Check actions"

+    It is possible to check the status of the page building on [this page](https://github.com/CERG-C/CERG-C/actions).

 Different versions are accessible with their version numbers.
 For instance, the url of version `2022.1` is https://cerg-c.github.io/CERG-C/2022.1/.

 !!! warning "Keep track of versions!"